Table of Contents

 ShipBob is a tech-enabled 3PL that partners with fast-growing ecommerce brands that primarily ship orders directly to customers from our various distribution centers, and but also provide support to businesses who need, but also need digital fulfillment support for small-volume B2B orders.

-ShipBob’s B2B Fulfillment Suite and EDI capabilities enable merchants to sell throughout the entire B2B ecosystem, powering retail dropshipping (fulfilling orders placed on big box retailers’ websites) and wholesale shipping (including brick-and-mortar stores), which can connect with all the major retailers.
+ShipBob’s B2B Fulfillment Suite and EDI capabilities enable merchants to sell throughout the entire B2B ecosystem, powering retail dropshipping (fulfilling orders placed on big box retailers’ websites) and wholesale shipping (including brick-and-mortar department stores), which can connect with all the major retailers.

 “ShipBob knows how to fulfill orders for major retailers, and that knowledge shines through in their EDI-automated B2B solution.
 With important details that differ between retailers – like freight carrier preferences or limitations on package and pallet size – ShipBob automatically complies with them.
 I don’t have to keep tabs on or communicate those details anymore.
 It’s a huge time-saver for my team.”